-All tools and instruments required for RRU installation must be ready before the installation.
+You must prepare the following tools and instruments before the installation.

 2.3 Skills and Requirements for Onsite Personnel

 Onsite personnel must be qualified and trained.
 Before performing any operation, onsite personnel must be familiar with correct operation methods and safety precautions.